 REST APIs communicate through HTTP requests to perform standard database functions like creating, reading, updating and deleting records (also known as CRUD) within a resource.

-For example, a REST API would use a GET request to retrieve a record, a POST request to create one, a PUT request to update a record, and a DELETE request to delete one.
+For example, a REST API would use a GET request to retrieve a record.
+A POST request creates a new record.
+A PUT request updates a record, and a DELETE request deletes one.
 All HTTP methods can be used in API calls.
 A well-designed REST API is similar to a website running in a web browser with built-in HTTP functionality.

 Request headers and parameters are also important in REST API calls because they include important identifier information such as metadata, authorizations, uniform resource identifiers (URIs), caching, cookies and more.
 Request headers and response headers, along with conventional HTTP status codes, are used within well-designed REST APIs.